pivio/pivio-client/README.md

 The format is key:value as in Java properties files.

+# Exit codes

+If a Yaml file is not a valid yaml file the client will exit with code 1.

 # Format

 The format is defined in https://github.com/pivio/documentation/tree/master/dataformat.
 At the moment this client only